The Nostalgic Motor Lodge Road Trip

 The historic winery is covered in ivy

-When you’re ready to turn in for your accommodations, check out the fun, boutique boon hotel + spa in Guerneville.
-Or, for a different kind of nostalgia, check into AutoCamp Russian River, a unique outdoor lodging experience of modern Airstreams, and glamping tents, for luxury camping.
-During your stay, you can enjoy roomy accommodations, s’mores by the fire, and a beautiful night under the stars.
+Check out the fun, boutique boon hotel + spa in Guerneville.
+Or for a different kind of nostalgia, check into AutoCamp Russian River, a unique outdoor experience featuring modern Airstreams and glamping tents for luxury camping complete with fireside s’mores under the stars.

 Autocamp Sonoma County has silver airstream trailers

-On your last day, make your way to the beautiful Sonoma County coastline and start with breakfast at Ginochio’s Kitchen.
-With its outside patio overlooking Bodega Bay, Ginochio’s Kitchen is idyllic for enjoying a large breakfast burrito or brisket and hash.
+On your last day, enjoy the refreshing Sonoma Coast starting with breakfast at Ginochio’s Kitchen.
+With its outside patio overlooking Bodega Bay, Ginochio’s Kitchen is the ideal spot for a hearty breakfast burrito or brisket and hash.

 Aerial picture of the Pacific Ocean above Doran Regional Park in Bodega Bay